Sign up for the Family Tree Newsletter Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you!

 In theology and structure, the Lutheran denomination was a bit more rigid than the Reformed.
 This resulted in more records of Lutheran congregations being kept as well as a better survival rate of those that were kept.

 A shortage of ordained clergy in America meant that both Lutheran and Reformed congregations sometimes employed pastors without proper credentials.
 But since the Reformed were a “bottom up” organization (each congregation was considered autonomous, still followed by the United Church of Christ denomination to which most of these churches still belong), more of them used irregular minsters than the hierarchically organized Lutherans.
+FamilySearch has some collections of Lutheran baptisms, marriages and burials, ranging from 1500 to 1971.

-Tracking down German church records
+Tracking down German Church Records

 This has also been borne out by more of the eighteenth-century Reformed clergy keeping private pastoral registers of baptisms, marriages and burials—the acts from which were often not entered in the individual congregational registers.
 More Lutheran ministers used congregational registers only.